-Records and industry trends show that geoscientists are slow in embracing Artificial Intelligence (AI) technology in the 4th Industrial Revolution – 4.0.
-While we see and enjoy AI applications happening all over the world at a fast pace, we must admit that the E&P industry in general and geosciences in particular has been shy when it comes to embracing AI technology.
-Research the web for the top successful and value-adding AI applications in the world and you will find healthcare, automobile, retail, agriculture and many others – but not geosciences.
+Records and industry trends show that Geoscientists are slow in embracing Artificial Intelligence (AI) technology in the 4th Industrial Revolution – 4.0.
+While we see and enjoy AI applications happening all over the world at fast pace, we must admit that the E&P industry in general and Geosciences in particular has been shy when it comes to embracing AI technology.
+Research the web for the top successful and value-adding AI applications in the world and you will find healthcare, automobile, retail and agriculture and many others but not Geosciences.

 Future Potential of AI in E&P

 However; AI in E&P will catch up big time because of the limitless potential ideas for applications.
 In the oil industry, we have already seen security drones piloting oilfields and will soon see sophisticated drones equipped with thermal sensors and methane detectors that can roam oilfields or even dive under the sea to detect oil and gas leaks and notify maintenance teams immediately for quick repairs, minimizing losses and protecting humans and environment.
 Drones equipped with hyper-sensitive cameras will be able to identify changing vegetation and soil color around pipelines in a time-lapse mode to signal immediate response.